google-deepmind/abstract-reasoning-matrices/README.md

+# Please note - the accompanying dataset will be made available soon and a link will be added to this readme.

 This data is made available for the purposes of non-commercial research only and is not to be used for any other purpose.

 # Directory and file organisation